 Warm-season ornamental grasses tend to turn different hues as the weather gets colder, so that’s the time to trim them back.
 If you’re choosing an ornamental grass for indoor decorating, fall is a great time to dry out the heads and bring them inside.
 You will want to cut back these grasses in the fall or mid to late spring.

-Ornamental grasses that thrive in the colder months can be left as is until early spring.
-If you prune and trim them outside of the proper season, it can permanently damage and sometimes kill the grass.
+Ornamental grasses that thrive in the colder months can be left alone until early spring.
+If you prune and trim them outside of the proper season, it can permanently damage and sometimes kill the plant.

 Divide ornamental grasses for growth